-The magistrate will append to his transcript of the judgment the following certificate before delivery of the same to the clerk of the circuit court:

-I, Job Pace, magistrate of Court House district, county of Lewis, The American Legion Mountaineer Boys State do hereby certify that the foregoing is a correct transcript of the judgment in the case of The American Legion Mountaineer Boys State vs. Carl Day, as appears from my docket.
-And I do further certify that the warrant of arrest, the appeal bond and all other papers in said case are herewith returned and accompany the said transcript.

-Given under my hand this day of , 20

-JOB PACE E

-Magistrate

-Magistrate as Examining Magistrate

-A large part of the work of a magistrate in criminal cases is that of an examining magistrate.
-If, when a person charged with an offense is brought before a magistrate, the case is one which the magistrate has no jurisdiction to determine, then it is the duty of the magistrate to hear the charges made against the accused, and the evidence which may be given to support them, and the evidence offered in defense, upon which the magistrate will decide not whether the accused is guilty or innocent but whether the evidence on both sides taken together is sufficient to justify holding the accused to bail, or committing him to jail, to answer the charge in the circuit court in which the charge is properly recognizable.

-The procedure upon such an examination is the same as on other judicial proceedings before a magistrate.

-If the magistrate holds the accused to answer an indictment in the circuit court and the accused is let out on bail, then the accused must give bond with good security in a form as follows:
+The magistrate will append to his transcript of the judgment the following certificate before delivery of the same to the clerk of the circuit court: transcript of the judgment the following certificate seriore derivery of the same to hereby certify that the foregoing is a c orrect transcript of the judg om my docket.
+And I do fu wis, The American Legion Mountaineer Boys State do gment in the case of The American Legion Mountaineer arther certify that the warrant of arrest, the appeal bond appany the said transcript.
+Given under my hand this day of , 20 JOB PA ACE Magistr rate Magistrate as Examini ng Magistrate with an offense is brought before a rethen it is the duty of the magistrate to to support them, and the evidence off guilty or innocent but whether the evidence off guilty or committing him to jail, to ans hear the charges made againered in defense, upon which idence on both sides taken wer the charge in the circuit at of an examining magistrate.
+If, when a person charged which the magistrate has no jurisdiction to determine, inst the accused, and the evidence which may be given the the magistrate will decide not whether the accused is together is sufficient to justify holding the accused to the court in which the charge is properly recognizable.
+The procedure upon such an exam nination is the same as on o ther judicial proceedings before a magistrate.
+If the magistrate holds the accused the accused must give bond with good the circuit court and the accused is let out on bail, then ws: THE AM ERICAN LEGION MOUN TAINEER BOYS STATE,

-THE AMERICAN LEGION MOUNTAINEER BOYS STATE, COUNTY OF LEWIS, To-Wit:
+COUNTY OF LEWIS, To-Wit: